The Second Form at St. Clare's: Plot summary

-The second form includes two girls who have been kept back from third form and two new girls.
+The second form includes two girls who have been kept back from the third form and two new girls.
 The two old girls are Elsie Fanshawe and Anna Johnson.
 Both are disliked as Elsie is spiteful and Anna is very lazy; however, both are made head of their form, replacing Hilary Wentworth who was head in first form.
 The second form mistress, Miss Jenks, has doubts about this as Elsie and Anna do not like each other very much, but agrees to let both of them try.

 The two new girls are Gladys Hilman and Mirabel Unwin.
-Gladys Hilman is miserable because her mother is ill in hospital.
-Gladys Hilman rarely speaks or joins in and this is the reason Gladys Hilman nicknamed "The Misery Girl".
-It takes Mirabel Unwin to find out what is wrong with her.
-Mirabel is determined to make the worst of things and ruin class for everyone.
-She was sent away from home because of her behaviour towards her younger brother and sister.
+Gladys is miserable because her mother, who is her only family, is very ill in hospital although she does not tell anyone this.
+Gladys rarely speaks or joins in and so is nicknamed "The Misery Girl".
+It takes Mirabel to find out what is wrong with her.
+Mirabel is determined to make the worst of things and ruin the class for everyone.
+She was sent away from home because of her behaviour towards her younger brother and sister as well as her mother and father.
 Mirabel's attitude leads her into trouble when Carlotta slaps her in public for ruining a play rehearsal, but Mirabel learns her lesson and forgives Carlotta.
 Later she admits to Isabel that she is ashamed of her behaviour and wants to be friends with the girls instead.
 When Elsie attempts to convince the form to perform a series of punishments against Mirabel in retaliation for her attitude in class, Isabel sticks up for her and manages to convince the class that Elsie is not acting in their interest but is just acting out of spite.
 As a result of this, Mirabel and Isabel become friends.
 Mirabel initially declares she wants to leave at half term, but ends up staying when Pat and Isabel stand up for her and the girls decide to give her a chance.

 Although at first they do not get on well, an unlikely friendship later develops between Gladys and Mirabel, as they help each other cope with their first time in boarding school.
 Mirabel turns out to be a talented musician and Gladys a gifted actor, and the class manage to use these talents to ease the two girls into the way of things at the school.